ytingyeu/valant-maze-demo/README.md

 ### Backend side
 #### Implementation
 Use `Microsoft.EntityFrameworkCore.InMemory` as mock database.
-Test data are only be added when running in developemnt mode.
+Test data is added when running in developemnt mode only.

 Maze table schema
 ```sql